awsdocs/aws-codebuild-user-guide/doc_source/how-to-create-pipeline.md

    For **Environment variables**, use **Name** and **Value** to specify any optional environment variables for the build environment to use\.
 To add more environment variables, choose **Add environment variable**\.
 **Important**
 We strongly discourage storing sensitive values, especially AWS access key IDs and secret access keys, in environment variables\.
-Environment variables can be displayed in plain text using the AWS CodeBuild console and AWS CLI\.
+Environment variables can be displayed in plain text using the CodeBuild console and AWS CLI\.
 To store and retrieve sensitive values, we recommend your build commands use the AWS CLI to interact with the Amazon EC2 Systems Manager Parameter Store\.
-The AWS CLI is already installed and configured on all build environments provided by AWS CodeBuild\.
+The AWS CLI is already installed and configured on all build environments provided by CodeBuild\.
 For more information, see [Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) and [Systems Manager Parameter Store CLI Walkthrough](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-walk.html#sysman-paramstore-cli) in the *Amazon EC2 Systems Manager User Guide*

 1. For **Buildspec**, do one of the following:
    + If your source code includes a build spec file, choose **Use a buildspec file**\.
    + If your source code does not include a build spec file, choose **Insert build commands**\.
 For **Build commands**, enter the commands you want to run during the build phase in the build environment\.
 For multiple commands, separate each command with `&&` for Linux\-based build environments or `;` for Windows\-based build environments\.
-For **Output files**, enter the paths to the build output files in the build environment that you want to send to AWS CodePipeline\.
+For **Output files**, enter the paths to the build output files in the build environment that you want to send to CodePipeline\.
 For multiple files, separate each file path with a comma\.

 1. Choose **Create build project**\.

-1. Return to the AWS CodePipeline console\.
+1. Return to the CodePipeline console\.

 1. On the **Step 4: Add deploy stage** page, do one of the following:
    + If you do not want to deploy the build output artifact, choose **Skip**, and confirm this choice when prompted\.